Uninett/nav/doc/reference/snmptrapd.rst

 which will process them.
 Anyone with some knowledge of Python should be able to write a new trap handler plugin.

-snmptrapd uses the pynetsnmp library (via NAV's own ``nav.Snmp`` module), but is loosely base on this example from the PySNMP library: http://pysnmp.sourceforge.net/examples/2.x/snmptrapd.html
+snmptrapd uses the :mod:`pynetsnmp-2` library (via NAV's own ``nav.Snmp`` adapter module), but is loosely based on this example from the PySNMP library: http://pysnmp.sourceforge.net/examples/2.x/snmptrapd.html